niftynei/HSFacesAndroid/README.md

 ## Using API Keys

 The app uses Gradle properties to keep Hacker School API secrets a secret.
-You'll need to supply your own API key in order for the app to funciton properly.
+You'll need to supply your own API key in order for the app to function properly.
 (All Hacker Schoolers can get one from the Hacker School login portal).

 Once you've obtained a super secret Key and Client ID, you'll need to replace the ones that are in this build.